merbanan/rtl_433/README.md

 	Use "stats[:[<level>][:<interval>]]" to report statistics (default: 600 seconds). level 0: no report, 1: report successful devices, 2: report active devices, 3: report all Use "bits" to add bit representation to code outputs (for debug).
-	Note: You can use "oldmodel" to get the old model keys.
-This will be removed shortly.

 		= Read file option =